dask/dask/docs/source/array-creation.rst

 ----

-The `Zarr <https://zarr.readthedocs.io>`_ format is a chunk-wise binary array storage file format, with a good selection of encoding and compression options.
+The `Zarr <https://zarr.readthedocs.io>`_ format is a chunk-wise binary array storage file format with a good selection of encoding and compression options.
-Due to each chunk being stored in a separate file, it is ideal for parallel access in both reading and writing (for the latter, if the dask array chunks are alligned with the target).
+Due to each chunk being stored in a separate file, it is ideal for parallel access in both reading and writing (for the latter, if the Dask array chunks are alligned with the target).
 Furthermore, storage in :doc:`remote data services <remote-data-services>` such as S3 and GCS is supported.

-For example, to save data to a local zarr dataset:
+For example, to save data to a local zarr dataset you would do:

 .. code-block:: Python